 Over the last few years of being a boy mom, I’ve come to realize how much of a gift it has been.
-I’m most certainly no expert in all things related to boys, but they’ve taught me quite a bit and continue to do so.
+I’m most certainly no expert in parenting boys, but they’ve taught me quite a bit.
 Aside from the constant fart announcements, pee pee jokes, and urine to clean in the bathroom – they’re my world and I couldn’t live without them.

 Let me explain… though I anxiously waited all three times hoping that the sonogram would show a baby girl, it’s because I know girls.
 I know feelings, crying (a whole lot), expressing yourself like…yes a girl.
 So when I had my first boy I didn’t really know what to do.
-I was determined to parent him well, but I was parenting him strangely for lack of better words.
-I didn’t know how to engage him, so I started parenting based off of what I thought boys should become all the whole and telling my husband to suppress his own knowledge of parenting in the process.
+I was determined to parent him well, but was parenting him strangely for lack of better words.
+How do you truly engage your son?
+Unfortunately my parenting started parenting based off of what I thought boys should become all the whole and telling my husband to suppress his own knowledge of parenting in the process.

 - Your feelings are important and worth expressing.

 This does not make boys soft, in fact it makes them strong.
 Demanding your son to not react, to stay calm, to appear together can kill their very spirit.
-One thing it took some time for us to adopt in our house is you can cry, but you can’t whine.
-When I noticed it wasn’t our boys crying that bothered me, cause you need to cry, it was whining me snapping at their crying sent some bad signals.
+One thing it took some time for us to adopt was you can cry, but you can’t whine.
+When I noticed it wasn’t our boys crying that bothered me, I realized it was whining.
+This had me snapping at their crying sent some bad signals.
 To the point where Kai wouldn’t cry in front of us many times.
 We’ve had to completely readjust and begin to validate all of their feelings, in the process helping them filter through the whining and the tantrums while not missing that expressing themselves is so so important.

 - You are valuable, always.

 Not what you say or how you act, but because of you.
-In my time of mentoring girls and sharing my story I’m a huge advocate of making sure girls and young women know their value.
+In my time of mentoring girls and sharing my story, I’m a huge advocate of making sure you know your value.
 Well guess what boys need to know the same thing, if not more.
 Way before they get into a relationship or feel the pride of hard work, they have to know their value.
-When Kai started school we noticed he clung to others verbal affirmations significantly.
-To the point it would cripple him to his core.
+When Kai started school we noticed he clung to others’ verbal affirmations significantly.
 Insecurities start so early, especially when you don’t notice.
-Mike and I started simple mantras with the boys in the morning and encouraging consistent eye contact no matter who they spoke to.
-Simply saying reminding them of who they are has made an impact and it’s showing in their posture, how they say no to others, and yep even in their body language.
+Mike started simple mantras with the boys and encouraged consistent eye contact.
+Simply saying: reminding them of who they are has made an impact.
+It shows in their posture, how they say no to others, and yep even in their body language.

 - You are responsible for your actions.

-I could share a million things I want every boy to hear, because I don’t know if we champion boys enough.
-That in celebrating my sons, it doesn’t dim my feminist heart or take away from many of their masculine traits.
-I want my boys to be proud of who they become, strong and not just in the physical sense, but most importantly confident in all of their quirkiness that is so different to my girlish self.
-So I want them to know their mama thinks the world of them and that they need to hear these things and see them at home more than anywhere else.
+I could share a million things, because I don’t know if we champion them enough.
+In celebrating my sons, it doesn’t dim my feminist heart or take away from many of their masculine traits.
+I want my boys to be proud of who they become and strong not just in the physical sense.
+Most importantly confident in all of their quirkiness that is so different to my girlish self.
+So I want them to know their mama thinks the world of them!
+They need to hear these things and see them at home more than anywhere else.